ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 ...output trimmed...
 ```

-If you wish to place processes round robin on *both* nodes and 16-core NUMA regions
+If you wish to place processes round robin on *both* nodes and 16-core regions
+(cores that share access to a DRAM single memory controller) within in a node
-within in a node you would use `--distribution=cyclic:cyclic`:
+you would use `--distribution=cyclic:cyclic`:

 ```
 auser@ln04:/work/t01/t01/auser> salloc --nodes=2 --ntasks-per-node=128 \